pinballsp/Creature-HOLO-ModSP/README.md

 The installation of HolomodSP is very simple and safe.
 The firmware is fully compatible with Rom L-4 and Rev5.
 The main board of the product can install a micro SD card for firmware update tasks, configuration and activation of optional extras.

-Holomodsp videos in play on the machine: https://www.youtube.com/watch?v=tqswHMnqYg0 <br> https://www.youtube.com/watch?v=iDxzxl1YeIk  <br> https://www.youtube.com/watch?v=SwVw-m21igc  <br>
+Holomodsp videos in play on the machine: <br> https://www.youtube.com/watch?v=tqswHMnqYg0 <br> https://www.youtube.com/watch?v=iDxzxl1YeIk  <br> https://www.youtube.com/watch?v=SwVw-m21igc  <br>